karaoke-dev/karaoke/README.md

 ## Rules

-1. If using this repo in commercial, please contact me(andy840119@gmail.com) to get permission first.
+1. If you plan on using this repo for commercial purposes, please contact me(andy840119@gmail.com) to get permission first.
 2. Use this repo to create/use `PIRATED` karaoke beatmap is absolutely forbidden.

 ## Thanks to